MarcusZeal/mystara-isle-canon/content/05 - Campaign Logs/Session 4.md

 **if Sylvain is there:**

 > Sylvain!
 Wow it's been so long!
-How have you bene!
+How have you been!

-- Elara should urge the players to check out the Adventurer's Guild.
+- Elara will tell them of the cursed Castle Thorne to the west.

+> “There is a place not far from Eboncrest, along the coast, that has fallen into shadow and danger—**Castle Thorne**.
+Once a proud symbol of nobility, the castle has been overtaken by a terrible curse.
+Dark roses now engulf its walls, and its former guardians have turned into monstrous versions of themselves: Rose Guard, Knights of the Flowers, and Hedge Mages.”

+> “The curse has begun to spread outward like weeds, overtaking the small village outside the castle.
+I don’t know why this has happened, but the curse now threatens to engulf the surrounding lands.
+Will you investigate and destroy the cause of this curse?”

 ### The Adventurer's Guild